-The MEC Operations Team Leader will ensure that communications are established with the Local Authority IMT, that the status boards and charts are kept up to date and that the OSIS predictions are run.
+The MEC Operations Team Leader will ensure that communications are established with the Local Authority IMT, that the status boards and charts are kept up to date and that the oil spill modelling software predictions are run.
 FTNS staff will be trained in the various roles and called in as required by the scale of the incident.